Ian Bankier

-Ian Bankier (born 1952) is the chairman of Celtic Football Club and executive chairman of Glenkeir Whiskies Ltd. Bankier began his career as a lawyer before becoming involved with a range of whisky companies culminating in his part ownership of the Whisky Shop chain.
+Ian Bankier (born 1952) is the former chairman of Celtic Football Club and executive chairman of Glenkeir Whiskies Ltd. Bankier began his career as a lawyer before becoming involved with a range of whisky companies culminating in his part ownership of the Whisky Shop chain.
 He was opposed to Scottish independence during the 2014 Scottish independence referendum.

 Career

 Bankier was educated at St Aloysius primary school in Glasgow where Bankier said that in primary six his teacher would give them double the homework if Celtic lost and none if they won.
 Bankier then studied law at the University of Edinburgh before becoming a partner in the Glasgow law firm McGrigor Donald.

 Bankier later became managing director of Burn Stewart Whisky Distillers in 1995 and oversaw the takeover of CL Financial.
 He became chief executive of the subsequent Whisky company CL World Brands before he later resigned from the company.

 Bankier is currently executive chairman and part owner of Glenkeir Whiskies which operates the Whisky Shop chain, the UK's largest specialist retailer of whiskies.
 Bankier bought the business in 2004 with £1.5 million of his own money and in 2010 the business had 15 stores across the UK and an annual revenue of £6 million a year.
 In 2012 the company had expanded to include 19 stores in the UK.